MrDrElliot/Multi-Window-Plugin/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
-*/
+-->

 # Unreal Engine 5 Multi-Window Plugin

-The Unreal Engine 5 MultiWindow Plugin enables the creation of external Slate windows for use in both the editor and runtime environments.
-These windows can host custom user interface elements, providing flexibility and versatility in your Unreal Engine projects.
+The Unreal Engine 5 Multi-Window Plugin provides a convenient way to create and manage external Slate windows within your Unreal Engine projects.
+These windows can host custom user interfaces, enabling enhanced flexibility and interaction options.

-## Features

-- Create external Slate windows with custom titles, sizes, and positions.
-- Host UMG widgets inside external windows.
-- Support for different dependency types, allowing windows to be tied to specific contexts such as the world or PIE (Play In Editor) sessions.
-- Specify sizing rules and support for window maximize and minimize actions.
-- Ability to shut down windows by title or object reference.

 ![Multi Window Example](https://imgur.com/DCLo9Lx)
 ![Multi Window Example](https://imgur.com/btjW9MP)

+## Features

+- **External Slate Windows**: Create external windows with custom titles, sizes, and positions.
+- **UMG Widget Support**: Host UMG widgets inside external windows for enhanced user interactions.
+- **Dependency Types**: Tie windows to specific contexts such as the world or PIE (Play In Editor) sessions.
+- **Sizing Rules**: Specify sizing rules and support for window maximize and minimize actions.
+- **Shutdown Functionality**: Ability to shut down windows by title or object reference.

 ## Installation

-To install the MultiWindow Plugin in your Unreal Engine project, follow these steps:
+To install the Multi-Window Plugin in your Unreal Engine project, follow these steps:

-1. Download the plugin from the [GitHub repository](https://github.com/example/multiwindow-plugin).
+1. Download the plugin from the [GitHub repository](https://github.com/MrDrElliot/Multi-Window-Plugin).
 2. Extract the plugin folder into the "Plugins" directory of your Unreal Engine project.
 3. Enable the plugin in your project settings or by adding it to your project's `.uproject` file.